Real Madrid sign Eduardo Camavinga in €40m, six-year deal from Rennes

 Having broke through into the senior set-up at Rennes two years ago as a 16-year-old, Camavinga helped them secure something of a surprise Champions League spot across the 2019-20 term.

-He featured in four of their European games last term as they were knocked out in the group stage but elsewhere played 35 times in the top flight as they secured European football once again.
+He featured in four of their European games last term as they were knocked out in the group stage, but elsewhere played 35 times in the French top flight as they secured European football once again.

 Last year, he became the youngest person to be called up to the France national team at senior level sine 1932 and won three caps for Didier Deschamps' side.